jemmy512/book-notes/C++/C++CoreGuidelines.md

 * F.15: Prefer simple and conventional ways of passing information

-* F.16: For “in" parameters, pass cheaply-copied types by value and others by reference to const
+* F.16: For "in" parameters, pass cheaply-copied types by value and others by reference to const

-* F.17: For “in-out" parameters, pass by reference to non-const
+* F.17: For "in-out" parameters, pass by reference to non-const

-* F.18: For “will-move-from" parameters, pass by X&& and std::move the parameter
+* F.18: For "will-move-from" parameters, pass by X&& and std::move the parameter

-* F.19: For “forward" parameters, pass by TP&& and only std::forward the parameter
+* F.19: For "forward" parameters, pass by TP&& and only std::forward the parameter

-* F.20: For “out" output values, prefer return values to output parameters
+* F.20: For "out" output values, prefer return values to output parameters

-* F.21: To return multiple “out" values, prefer returning a struct or tuple
+* F.21: To return multiple "out" values, prefer returning a struct or tuple

-* F.60: Prefer T* over T& when “no argument" is a valid option
+* F.60: Prefer T* over T& when "no argument" is a valid option

 ## Parameter passing semantic rules:

 * F.22: Use T* or owner<T*> to designate a single object

-* F.23: Use a not_null<T> to indicate that “null" is not a valid value
+* F.23: Use a not_null<T> to indicate that "null" is not a valid value

 * F.24: Use a span<T> or a span_p<T> to designate a half-open sequence